endpointsystems/azs-util/README.md

 Commands:
   cpc           Copy one column to another (new) column.
-Similar to renaming except the original exists. dc            Delete a column in your table. rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys.
+Similar to renaming except the original exists. cpt           Copy a table from one storage account to another. dc            Delete a column in your table. rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys.